Sarah Whitley, LecturerOffice: Office phone: Email: email@example.com

-Dr. Whitley graduated with her doctorate from Washington State
+Dr. Whitley graduated with her doctoral degree in sociology from Washington State

 University in 2012.
-She taught for a year at Washington State University before joining the faculty of
+She taught for a year at Washington State University before joining

 Areas of Specialty

 She specializes in the sociology of education, poverty, qualitative methodologies, rural/urban sociology, social inequality, and stratification.
 She teaches classes on the sociology of education, gender, introduction to sociology, research methods, rural/urban sociology, social inequality, social problems, and stratification.
 She emphasizes service learning components in her classes in order to give students real world experience with the course material covered.
 She has advised student research on education related issues and internships in various community organizations and programs.
 Her current research addresses food insecurity and hunger issues in rural and urban settings and how public policy addresses the increasing hunger epidemic.
 Her recent publication includes: